Meshkan District (Khoshab County)

 Meshkan District (بخش مشکان) is in Khoshab County, Razavi Khorasan province, Iran.
 Its capital is the city of Meshkan.

 History

-After the 2006 National Census, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, which was divided into two districts of two rural districts each, with Soltanabad as its capital and only city at the time.
-After the 2016 census, the village of Meshkan was elevated to the status of a city.
+In 2010, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, which was divided into two districts of two rural districts each, with Soltanabad as its capital and only city at the time.
+The village of Meshkan was converted to a city in 2017.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 10,569 people in 2,922 households.
+At the time of the 2011 National Census, the district's population was 10,569 people in 2,922 households.
 The 2016 census measured the population of the district as 10,012 inhabitants in 3,199 households.